davidgm94/birth/README.md

 ## External dependencies to compile and run the code (executables your machine should have in the PATH environment variable)

-* The Zig compiler - This is required to compile and run the code.
+* The Zig compiler (master) - This is required to compile and run the code.
 Apart from the operating system being written in Zig, Zig is used as a build system, so no platform-specific scripting language is needed.
+The easiest way to get it is to download the master binary at the website.
 * QEMU - to load and execute the operating system in a virtual environment
 * GDB - only for debugging